The sooner a family receives the right support, the sooner they are able to improve their situation and prevent the need for prolonged support.

 There are four elements to early help:

-- The Multi-Agency Safeguarding Hub (MASH) aims to provide a single and consistent point of access to advice, guidance and decision-making about the right level of help needed to keep each child safe or achieve change.
+- The Integrated Front Door (IFD, formerly MASH) aims to provide a single and consistent point of access to advice, guidance and decision-making about the right level of help needed to keep each child safe or achieve change.

-- Early Help Hubs that ensure families passed on by the MASH are joined to the right kind of support quickly through a co-ordinated response with partners.
+- Early Help Hubs that ensure families passed on by the IFD are joined to the right kind of support quickly through a co-ordinated response with partners.

 - A partnership of specialist keyworkers for families with multiple or complex needs who require coordinated multi-agency support.
 This aims to prevent the need for statutory social care intervention.